lam-ngo/Digia-API-Hackatemia/README.md

-This is an API for tone analysis using IBM Watson open API.
+This is an API for analyzing voice call based on keywords and tone.
+It is built using:
+- IBM Watson open API: Speech to text and Tone analyzer.
+- Microsoft Q&A maker.

-The API is built using Node.js and Express.js.
+The technologies used are Node.js and Express.js.

 ### For developer
 Download or clone this repo to your local machine.